 - a.
 Students must maintain a minimum cumulative grade point average (GPA) of 2.0 at the end of the academic semester. - b.
-Students must satisfactorily complete two-thirds of their attempted credit hours each semester rounded-up to the nearest number. - c.
+Students must satisfactorily complete two-thirds (67%) of their cumulative attempted credit hours, rounded-up to the nearest number. - c.
 Consideration will be given to students changing majors.
 Students will only be allowed to change degree programs twice.
 Classes applicable to the new degree program will be utilized when determining Satisfactory Academic Progress. - d.
 Federal law requires students to make Satisfactory Academic Progress to receive financial aid, and they must be in a course of study leading to a degree or certificate.
-Students will be allowed to complete only two Associate degrees before termination of federal financial aid at Saginaw Chippewa Tribal College.
+Students will be allowed to complete only one Associate degree before termination of federal financial aid at Saginaw Chippewa Tribal College.